Abbasid architecture: Samarra palaces

-The palaces of Samarra, founded by al-Mu'tasim in 836, were notable for their enormous size and their well-defined subdivisions.
-They included vast courtyards around which numerous apartments and halls were arranged.
-Some of the palaces had multiple monumental gates, arranged in succession, which granted access from one courtyard to another.
 Al-Mu'tasim's main palace, known as the Dār al-Khilāfa or the Jawsaq al-Khāqānī, was begun around the same time as the city's foundation.
 On its west side was a grand entrance overlooking the Tigris River.
 It consisted of a grand staircase leading up to a monumental gate in the form of a three iwans, known as Bab al-'Amma.
 At the foot of the staircase was a large rectangular water basin from which a canal led down to a raised pavilion near the river, 300 meters away from the gate.
 The gate itself had a second story from which the caliph, the palace residents, or the guards were able to survey the landscape.
 Behind the gate, a series of halls led eastward to a square courtyard.
 Beyond this was a domed hall with four iwans arranged in a cruciform layout, with each iwan granting access to another courtyard behind it.
 The eastern courtyard beyond this was a vast esplanade measuring 350 by 180 m which had water channels, fountains, and possibly gardens.
-Among other excavated and partly reconstructed features visible today is a sunken courtyard with chambers constructed around a large circular water basin, the so-called "Large Serdab" (as named by Ernst Herzfeld) or Birka Handasiyya ("Geometric Basin", a name given by Iraqi archeologists).
+Among other excavated and partly reconstructed features visible today is a sunken courtyard with chambers constructed around a large circular water basin, the so-called "Large Serdab" (as named by Ernst Herzfeld), also called by Iraqi archeologists the Birka Handasiyya ("Geometric Basin") or al-Birkah al-Da'iriyyah.
 The courtyard, located to the north of the grand esplanade, was probably designed to be a respite from the heat of summer.
-In addition to the main palace, Al-Mutawakkil built luxurious palaces for his sons, such as the Balkuwara Palace for his son al-Mu'tazz, which had a style and layout similar to the Dar al-Khilafa.
-Samarra's extensive facilities also included barracks, stables and racecourses.